College towns consistently rank among the most economically resilient places in the country. Here's why.

 5. Fort Collins, CO

 Some well-known companies like Hewlett Packard, Otterbox and Noosa have operations in Fort Collins, a college town in Northern Colorado.
 But the city also has an entrepreneurial spirit, thanks in part to Colorado State University’s College of Business and the Institute for Entrepreneurship.
 Innosphere Ventures is a high-tech incubator helping startups in fields like AI, health innovation, hardware and software, life sciences and fintech secure funding.
-Lazing at Horsetooth Reservoir, whitewater rafting along the Poudre River and playing one of the community pianos (there’s 65 scattered about town!) make days off in Fort Collins fun.
+Lazing at Horsetooth Reservoir, whitewater rafting along the Poudre River and playing one of the community pianos (There are 65 scattered about town!). make days off in Fort Collins fun.
 Plus, you might notice that Old Town feels magical: Disneyland’s Main Street USA was modeled after Fort Collins.